hannahdesmond/mastery-curriculum/GUIDE_FOR_COACHES.md

 1. Install the required packages by running `npm install`

-2. To build the GitBook run the command: `npm run build`
+2. To build the GitBook run the command `npm run build`.
+This will create a `_book` directory in the current folder.

+3. To serve the book locally and check changes, simply run `npm run serve`, this will server the app to `localhost:4000`.

+## Preparing the book for deployment

+In order to deploy the book to Heroku, the book needs to be migrated to use a Sinatra server.

+1. Run `bundle install` to install the `sinatra` gem

+2. Create an `app.rb` file in the `_book` directory, and set up the following text: